LukeGarnham/Stumps-and-Studs-MS4/README.md

 - Make the Account and Sports Dropdowns smooth i.e. reveal like a jQuery blind.
 - On the Products page, the sort-options are styled to look like the other dropdowns except the hover effect is different.
 This is because *<option>*'s cannot be styled in CSS.
 - On the Product Details page, I would have liked to have the dropdown start with 'Please Select' rather than a default selection such as Medium for size.
+- On the Home page on small screens, the header turns black when the user clicks the menu button when the navbar is at the top of the page.
+If the user scrolls down, clicks the menu button and then scrolls up, the header goes transparent again.

 ## Languages